FerdawsAnzer/TrendingMovies-react/README.md

 Favorites page: Displays movies that you have marked as your favorites.

 Search: Use the search bar to find specific movies by title.

+📜 License :
+This project is licensed under the MIT License - see the LICENSE file for details.